AZS Warsaw

 Academic Sports Association Warsaw (Akademicki Związek Sportowy Warszawa) was a former multi-section University sports club based in Warsaw, Poland.
 The club was dissolved into University clubs within Universities in Warsaw that were re-established when the club was dissolved, including AZS Politechnika Warsaw, and AZS Uniwersytet Warszawski.

 History

-Warsaw was the second academic centre after Krakow, in which the local sports academy was established.
+Warsaw was the second academic centre after Kraków, in which the local sports academy was established.
 The club was founded on 19 December 1919, after a series of founding meetings that began in the autumn of 1919.

 The Temporary Organising Committee of AZS Warsaw was established as early as 1915, but the commanders of the German Empire, which entered Warsaw in 1915, did not consent to the functioning of a large student organisation which, apart from sports, was also independent in nature.
 Due to the prohibition, separate sports associations were established between the years 1916-1917, at each of the Universities.
 These associations took different names: